‘More help on the way’ for Aussie SMEs, government says

 “No one running a small business should feel like they have to carry it alone.”

-This move from the government comes after multiple calls for help from the industry, as well as new data from the Payment Times Reporting Regulator highlighting there needed to be improvements to payment times, despite some progress having been made.
+This move from the government comes after multiple calls for help from the industry, as well as new data from the Payment Times Reporting Regulator highlighting that improvement is needed on payment times, despite some progress.

 Under the Payment Times Reporting scheme, large businesses with annual consolidated revenue above $100 million were required to publicly report how quickly they paid their small business suppliers.